democode-CC/WSDM-25/README.md

-# WSDM25 3SLP
+# 3SLP
-This repository houses the source code of 3SLP for WSDM25.
+This repository houses the source code of 3SLP.

 ## Table of Contents